-Find is an app discussed and mocked-up in less than 24 hours during the Hack-a-Startup 2015 Hackathon.
-Our intention was to not only calculate the best, most efficient experience for shoppers everywhere, but also provide crucial data for aisle activity for the retailers.
-My role in the team was to create the experience and interface for FIND's website and app, which Stanley Zhang coded from scratch.
-Our team was made up of three MBAs and five undergrads.
+Find is a service conceptualized and mocked-up in less than 24 hours during the Hack-a-Startup 2015 Hackathon.
+Our intention was to not only calculate the best, most efficient experience for shoppers everywhere, but also provide value through data for aisle activity for retailers and CPGs (Consumer Packaged Goods).
+My role in the team was to create the experience and the app interface for FIND.
+Our team was made up of MBAs and undergrads.

 Shoppers often waste time wandering through aisles looking for ingredients.

-Our design initiative would be to create a system that would balance the stakeholders' (the shopper, retailer, and CPG(Consumer Packaged Goods) Companies.
-This system would include at least an app, a website that would explain the concept and its features and iBeacon technology.
+Our design initiative would be to create a system that would balance the stakeholders' (the shopper, retailer, and CPG(Consumer Packaged Goods)).
+This system would include at least an app, desktop interface to track consumer data, and iBeacon technology.

-Here, we discussed a variety of questions.
-What could we offer that other aisle location trackers do not currently have?
-How can we make the shoppers use the app again?
-Would retailers care that the customers would be looking at their phones more than the shelves?
+In the beginning, we found ourselves a little lost.
+We asked ourselves a variety of questions: what could we offer that other aisle location trackers do not currently have?
+How can we make the shoppers use the app more than once?
+Would retailers be concerned that the customers would be looking at their phones more than the shelves?

-After half our team went out for a few hours to interview customers entering and leaving a few grocery stores, we realized that retailers are already aware that people spend lots of time looking at their phones, so they would not be so concerned with an app that may have them do the same thing and customers care most about finding items quickly and finding discounts.
+After half our team interviewed customers entering and leaving some grocery stores, we realized that retailers are already aware that people spend lots of time looking at their phones, so they would not be so concerned with an app that may have them do the same thing.
+Additionally, we found that customers care most about finding items quickly and finding discounts.

 From the research gathered, I concluded a couple things: